proact-de/fio-debian/HOWTO.rst

 	the full *type.id* string.
 If no type. prefix is given, fio will add 'client.' by default.

+.. option:: conf=str : [rados]

+    Specifies the configuration path of ceph cluster, so conf file does not have to be /etc/ceph/ceph.conf.

 .. option:: busy_poll=bool : [rbd,rados]

         Poll store instead of waiting for completion.
 Usually this provides better